 Yet they still “sold out” to big, bad L’Oréal.

 This ethical dilemma isn’t exclusive to Urban Decay.
-There are a long list of certified cruelty-free brands also owned by animal-testing parent companies: NYX Cosmetics and The Body Shop are also owned by The L’Oréal Group, Aveda and Smashbox are owned by Estee Lauder, NARS and Bare Minerals are owned by Shiseido, and Burt’s Bees is owned by Clorox (just to name a few).
+There are a long list of certified cruelty-free brands also owned by animal-testing parent companies: As of publication, NYX Cosmetics and The Body Shop are also owned by The L’Oréal Group, Aveda and Smashbox are owned by Estee Lauder, NARS and Bare Minerals are owned by Shiseido, and Burt’s Bees is owned by Clorox (just to name a few).